Transformer-based assignment decision network for multiple object tracking: Introduction

 In this work, we have designed and developed a data-driven method that offers an alternative approach to the data association task.
-In particular, we leveraged the Transformer architecture, introduced in \cite{attention_is_all}, to formulate an assignment decision network, named Transformer-based Assignment Decision Network (TADN), that eliminates the need for explicitly solving a Linear Data Association Problem (LDAP) during the inference stage.
-Our work is further motivated by the fact that most LDAP solvers such as the Hungarian algorithm are not differentiable, except a few approaches such as \cite{how-to-train}, thus hindering an end-to-end trainable MOT tracker formulation.
+In particular, we leveraged the Transformer architecture, introduced in \cite{attention_is_all}, to formulate an assignment decision network, named Transformer-based Assignment Decision Network (TADN), that offers an alternative for common data association techniques that may require an optimization step during inference, such as Linear Data Association Problem (LDAP).
+Our work is further motivated by the fact that most LDAP solvers such as the Hungarian algorithm are not differentiable, except a few approaches such as the one introduced in (\cite{how-to-train}), thus hindering an end-to-end trainable MOT tracker formulation.
 Moreover, we discuss the actual contribution of data association in a tracking-by-detection scheme offering several experiments and valuable ablations.
 Furthermore, in order to demonstrate the effectiveness of our method, we built an online MOT algorithm that integrates the novel data association method.
-We conducted experiments on challenging MOT benchmarks such as MOT17 (\cite{MOT16}, \cite{motchallenge-2021}) and UA-DETRAC (\cite{UA-DETRAC}); our results showed superior performance compared to the state-of-the-art without incorporating any occlusion handling or re-identification components.
+Unlike recent Transformer-based approaches for tracking like MOTR (\cite{motr}) or TrackFormer ({\cite{trackformer}}) that opt for a joint detection and tracking scheme, our approach is based on tracking-by-detection paradigm acting upon a set of predetermined detections.

-We summarize our contributions as follows: \begin{itemize} \item We introduce a novel data association method, named TADN, for visual, online MOT without solving explicitly a LDAP during inference. \item We provide a baseline tracking-by-detection implementation, and the source code\footnotemark[1], that integrates TADN coupled with simple submodules for motion and appearance modeling. \item We offer an extensive experimental validation in challenging MOT benchmarks that demonstrate the superior performance of TADN the against the current state-of-the-art. \end{itemize}
+We conducted experiments on challenging MOT benchmarks such as MOT17 (\cite{MOT16}, \cite{motchallenge-2021}), MOT20 (\cite{mot20}) and UA-DETRAC (\cite{UA-DETRAC}).
+Our results showed strong, superior even, performance against well known methods varying by their data association approach, even without incorporating any occlusion handling or re-identification components as many of the compared methods do.
+Our contributions are summarized as follows: \begin{itemize} \item We introduce a novel data association method, named TADN, for visual, online MOT as an alternative to explicitly solving an optimization problem, such as LDAP, during inference. \item We provide a baseline tracking-by-detection implementation along with the source code that integrates TADN coupled with simple submodules for motion and appearance modeling. \item We offer an extensive experimental validation in challenging MOT benchmarks that demonstrate the superior performance of TADN against methods employing alternative data association methods. \end{itemize}

 This paper is structured as follows : Section 2 contains a review of the related literature regarding data association methods for multiple object tracking and Transformer architectures.
 In Section 3 we introduce our novel method for data association, while describing also the implemented tracking algorithm.
 In Section 4 we submit the results of our approach on two challenging benchmarks along with a detailed ablation study for our method.
 Last, in Section 5 a series of conclusions and limitations are drawn along with some further future extensions are discussed.